 Operations Management and Demand-based Approaches to Healthcare Outcomes and Cost-benefits Research

-The Managed Outcomes proposal explored the assumption that healthcare outcomes and costs are affected by the efficiency of service production, the time-location constrained regional structure, and the degree to which people are empowered to participate in the co-production of their care.
+The Managed Outcomes project examined the assumption that healthcare outcomes and costs are affected by the efficiency of service production, the time-location constraints on regional structures, and the degree to which people are empowered to participate in the co-production of their care.
 These relationships are insufficiently understood and needed to be studied to meet the objectives of the European health strategy.

-The main goal of this project was to develop and expand theoretically rich but practical conceptual models and toolkit of the healthcare service production system.
+The main goal of this project was to develop and expand theoretically rich but practical conceptual models and toolkits for the healthcare service production system.
 The main goal was divided into 7 specific objectives:

-Managed Outcomes Project, finalized in 2012, was co-financed by the European Commission under the 7th Framework Programme.
+Managed Outcomes was co-financed by the European Commission under the 7th Framework Programme.